Cal Raleigh Player Props: Mariners vs. Athletics

-On Wednesday, Cal Raleigh (.515 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Austin Pruitt.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners, including Cal Raleigh and his .563 slugging percentage over his past 10 games, battle starter JP Sears and the Oakland Athletics at T-Mobile Park, Thursday at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Athletics.
+He had two hits (going 2-for-3 with an RBI) in his last appearance against the Athletics.

 Cal Raleigh Game Info & Props vs. the Athletics